THE LITTLE EARTH

 Renewable Energy

-Little Earth Urban Farm plans to incorporate the use of renewable energy through solar power in its vision for an onsite innovation lab for research and development of techniques to benefit a scalable global model for urban farms.
+Little Earth Urban Farm plans to incorporate the use of renewable energy through solar power in its vision for our onsite growing facility project called Akiins Pejuta Hub for research and development of techniques to benefit a scalable global model for urban farms.

 Little Earth Colorful Flowers4.png